kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(2\) Oil filler openings must be marked at or near the filler cover with the word “oil”.

-\(d\) *Emergency exit placards.* Each placard and operating control for each emergency exit must differ in color from the surrounding fuselage surface as prescribed in §29.811(h)(2).
+\(d\) *Emergency exit placards.* Each placard and operating control for each emergency exit must differ in color from the surrounding fuselage surface as prescribed in [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.811   Emergency exit marking.|§29.811]](h)(2).
 A placard must be near each emergency exit control and must clearly indicate the location of that exit and its method of operation.

 \[Doc.
 No. 5084, 29 FR 16150, Dec.
 3, 1964, as amended by Amdt.
 29-3, 33 FR 971, Jan.
 26, 1968; Amdt.
 29-12, 41 FR 55474, Dec.
 20, 1976; Amdt.
 29-26, 53 FR 34220, Sept.
 2, 1988\]